k-gourav/Tabula/README.md

 2. Discovers the various arrangements using rowspan and colspan.
 3. You can revise everything about Table element and its attributes through this project.
 4. It is inspired from [this website.](https://stylestage.dev/styles/barebones/)

+# Deployment
+You can view the project [at this site.](https://tabulaforall.netlify.app/)